rust-lang/rfcs/text/0000-target-feature-1.1.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-The alternative here is to make `#[target_feature]` an effect/restriction.
+Since `#[target_feature]` are effects or restrictions (depending on whether we `enable` or `disable` them), the alternative would be to integrate them with an effect system.
 Since `#[target_feature]` is already on its path to stabilization and its required to make SIMD in Rust minimally useful, not stabilizing `#[target_feature]` at this point is not an option unless we are willing to delay SIMD until an effect system is stabilized.
 Until then, `#[target_feature]` and this RFC solve real problems and provide another use-case that such an effect system will need to enable to be useful for Rust programmers.

 # Prior art
 [prior-art]: #prior-art